machman5/essential-launcher/README.md

 - You must not enable [minify](http://developer.android.com/tools/help/proguard.html)
 - You use SDK Version >= [28](https://developer.android.com/about/versions/pie/).
 - You specify minimum SDK Version as 17 ([Android 4.2](https://developer.android.com/about/versions/android-4.2)).
+- You specify maximum SDK Version as 28 ([Android 9](https://developer.android.com/about/versions/pie)).
 - You use Java >= [8](https://docs.oracle.com/javase/8/docs/api/).
 - The APK in Android Studio _APK Analyzer_ must be smaller than 50 KB